aufartirta/IBM-HR-Visualization/README.md

-# IBM-HR-Visualization
+# Data Visualization for IBM HR Analytics Dataset on Python

-Data Visualization for IBM HR Analytics using Python
+The detailed report on data analysis can be found in this [link.](https://github.com/aufartirta/IBM-HR-Attrition)